Loading, please wait...

-Our finisher has worked in the antique field for over 37 years, both in refinishing and repair, auctions, working for himself and others.
+Our finisher has worked in the antique field for 40 years, both in refinishing and repair, auctions, working for himself and others.

 We also do historical interior wood restoration, ie, doors, trim, stair rails, stairs etc. If it's wood, we can fix it!

 Gary began refinishing furniture and antiques with his uncle at the age of 10.
-Over the years, he has worked with different major refinishing companies, until deciding to open his own shop with friend and co worker Randy Duke.
+Over the years, he has worked with different major refinishing companies, until deciding to open his own shop and train his children in his craft.

 If you're looking to have your cabinets done, it is always nice to have the number of doors and drawers that will need refinished, when you call.
 It helps to make a more accurate "guesstimate" than just saying you have a lot or a little set of cabinets.
 It's also helpful to know what type of finish is on the wood, and what type of wood the cabinets are made of.

 Cabinet refinishing, refacing and refreshes, antique and furniture repair and restorations, wood trim, doors and anything that's wood!